Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/index.md

 5. **Support for multiple alternative datasets**:
     Easily manage alternative data nodes as different versions or variations of your dataset within the same application.
-For more information, see the [scenario and scope](data-node-alternative.md) page.
+For more information, see the [Data nodes and scenarios](data-node-alternative.md) page.

 6. **Seamless integration into data processing pipelines**:
     Data pipelines in Taipy are modeled as Scenarios.
 They can be seen as execution graphs,